ISibboI/evalexpr/README.md

 ### Values

 Operators take values as arguments and produce values as results.
-Values can be boolean, integer or floating point numbers.
+Values can be boolean, integer or floating point numbers, tuples or the empty type.
 Strings are supported as well, but there are no operations defined for them yet.
 Values are denoted as displayed in the following table.